 You find the gravestone in the 32B group of graves, just behind the last resting places of Beethoven, Schubert, Brahms, and other famous composers.
 Schweighofer’s grave also featured as the cover of the single.

-The video ends with the band walking toward the Jugendstil cemetery church of St. Karl Borromäus.
+The video ends with the band walking toward the Jugendstil cemetery church of St. Karl Borromäus (pictured above).
 The lighting and atmosphere carry echoes of The Third Man, which also featured the Zentralfriedhof.